 Total for a smooth process: 33+ days.
 Add one scheduling delay, one approval chain, and one holiday weekend, and you are past 60.

-Industry data breaks down the delays.
-37% is scheduling interviews across panels.
-22% is take-home tasks and assessments.
-18% is slow internal approvals where the hiring manager waits for VP sign-off, which waits for budget confirmation, which waits for HR review.
+After that, 22% is take-home tasks and assessments sitting in someone's review queue.
+Then 18% is slow internal approvals where the hiring manager waits for VP sign-off, which waits for budget confirmation, which waits for HR review.

 The company knows their best candidates are gone in 10 days.
 They are often just stuck in their own process.
 The recruiter who liked you is in the same meeting asking the same question you are: "When can we make a decision?"

 This does not excuse poor communication.
 But it explains why a week of silence after a great interview is not a signal about you.
 It is a signal about their scheduling software.
+Should I follow up after interview becomes a calendar question once you see the math behind the silence.

 LinkedIn data shows 75% of applications get zero response.
 Indeed reports 61% of candidates are ghosted after an interview, up from 52% in early 2024.
 80% of hiring managers admit to ghosting candidates.

 But companies reopen processes.
 First-choice candidates decline offers.
 Budgets get approved late.
 People receive offers six weeks after hearing nothing.
+Silence is not always the end of the story.

-After one week: normal.
-After two weeks: still possible, especially for senior roles or multi-round processes.
 After three weeks with no response to your follow-up: they have likely moved on, though they may not have told you.

 Longer silence means lower probability.
 It does not mean zero.